 But just as I reached the other lady’s counter and the hunk of glass between us, I felt the ugly spirit up close.
 “Let’s go, let’s go!”
 She said, snatching at the clothes I had started to pick out of the basket.
 “Get that stuff up here, and let’s get this done!”
 She seemed agitated, upset.
 She said something about only getting a short lunch before turning her attention to yell at a woman behind me who was cluelessly about to exit the wrong door.

 As I left the store with my bag, it occurred to me that every person in that store had showed up that day after having been marinating in a soup of news and social media.
 We are all so divided over everything now.
-There is party politics, racial inequality and the response to it, statue/monument preservation or destruction, police department funding or defunding, foreign affairs, and a vast array of disputed COVID 19 laws and rules, just to name a few.
+There are party politics, racial inequality and the response to it, statue/monument preservation or destruction, police department funding or defunding, foreign affairs, and a vast array of disputed COVID 19 laws and rules, just to name a few.

-The media screams DANGER in big red letters, telling people that they will lose their country, lose their rights, lose their lives if they don’t do x, y, or z.
+The media screams DANGER in big red letters.
+It tells people that they will lose their country, lose their rights, lose their lives if they don’t do x, y, or z.
 People argue online, fuss and fret with each other, and then show up to their jobs carrying all that tension with them.
 They are sick to death of other people’s bad behavior (always putting aside their own) and so deeply afraid.
 It wears on people day after day, and many are starting to feel like they just can’t take it anymore.
 They are on edge and ready snap at the least provocation.

 Not only that, but for the first time ever that I can think of, there was a distinct possibility that – depending on their home situations — neither cashier had even seen an actual smile all day.
 An eye crinkle just isn’t the same.
 Whether you’re on the giving end or the receiving end of a smile, studies have shown that there are all kinds of mental and emotional benefits to smiling; it just makes life better.
 But now everyone’s mouths are covered, making voices harder to hear and details of body language more difficult to interpret.